Yvette Cooper: Brexit

-Starmer Shadow Cabinet: 2021–present
+Starmer Shadow Cabinet: 2021–2024

-Cooper was reappointed as Shadow Home Secretary on 29 November 2021 by Keir Starmer, replacing Nick Thomas-Symonds in a shadow cabinet reshuffle.
+Cooper was reappointed as shadow home secretary on 29 November 2021 by Keir Starmer, replacing Nick Thomas-Symonds in a shadow cabinet reshuffle.

-Cooper is concerned over Home Secretary, Suella Braverman breaching the ministerial code through sending secure information with her private email.
-Cooper wants possible security implications investigated.
-Cooper wrote to Cabinet Secretary, Simon Case "I am urging you and the Home Office to now urgently undertake such an investigation [into possible security breaches] as the public has a right to know that there are proper secure information procedures in place to cover the person who has been given charge of our national security."
-Cooper also said Sunak and Braverman cannot continue avoiding these issues and it raised doubts about the Prime Minister's judgement.
-She said that people need to be able to trust the Home Secretary with highly sensitive information and national security.
+Following allegations that Suella Braverman had breached the ministerial code by sending secure information with her private email, Cooper asked for possible security implications to be investigated.
+She wrote to Simon Case "I am urging you and the Home Office to now urgently undertake such an investigation [into possible security breaches] as the public has a right to know that there are proper secure information procedures in place to cover the person who has been given charge of our national security."
+Cooper said that it raised doubts about the Prime Minister's judgement.
+She also added that people need to be able to trust the home secretary with highly sensitive information and national security.
+Cooper said that the Conservative Party lacked ethics and adequate standards.

-Cooper said Rishi Sunak made Gavin Williamson a cabinet minister though Sunak had been warned Williamson was being investigated over allegations he bullied Wendy Morton.
-Cooper said the cases of Braverman and Williamson look like “grubby political deals that aren’t in the national interest.”
-Cooper also said “[Sunak] has also appointed [Williamson] to the Cabinet Office, which supports the national security council, even though Gavin Williamson was previously sacked by Theresa May for leaking from the national security council.”
-Cooper maintains under the Conservatives there is a lack of ethics and of proper standrds.